aavamedi/aava-api-integrations-python/README.md

 `-sa / --suppress_absences` Absence data is ignored: it is neither read from the source nor sent to the API

+`--import_org` When multiple connections have been defined in the properties file, this argument can be used for importing data for only one of the organizations.
+The organization's name is given as the next argument (in "quotes").

 `--read_only` This is useful for testing the data read: the information is retrieved from the source, but it is not sent to the API